DataDog/documentation/content/en/tracing/setup_overview/setup/dotnet-core.md

 ### Headers extraction and injection

-The Datadog APM Tracer supports [B3][9] and [W3C][10] headers extraction and injection for distributed tracing.
+The Datadog APM Tracer supports [B3][9] and [W3C (TraceParent)][10] headers extraction and injection for distributed tracing.

 You can configure injection and extraction styles for distributed headers.

 The .NET Tracer supports the following styles:

 - Datadog: `Datadog`
 - B3: `B3`
-- W3C: `TraceParent`
+- W3C: `W3C`
 - B3 Single Header: `B3SingleHeader` or `B3 single header`

 You can use the following environment variables to configure injection and extraction styles: